thegreenwebfoundation/web-extension/README.md

   3. Run `web-ext run` inside the `thegreenweb/` folder
   4. Make your changes, test them out (use ctrl+r in the terminal where web-ext is running to reload)
   5. Happy with the changes?
 Do a commit and make a pull request

+### Development on Opera
+  1. See steps from Chrome but use Opera instead

 ## Publishing hints
 ### Chrome